Neuw84/spri_platform/README.md

-# SPRI AI for Industry 4.0.
-2020 course

-Code for SPRI AI for Industry 4.0.
-2020 course.
+# Software reliability in the Big Data era with an industry‐minded focus

-This code has been updated to use latest versions of all the components on october 2020.
+This code has been updated to use latest versions of all the components on may 2021.

 ## Usage via WSL 2

-1. Install WSL 2 and install an Ubuntu 18.04 image.
+1. Install WSL 2 and install an Ubuntu 20.04 image.
 2. Install docker desktop and enable the WSL 2 backend (docker & docker-compose commands must be installed).
 3. ```git clone```
 4. ```docker-compose up```